 Liberian born, Stephen returned to his childhood dream of writing and performing after what felt like a lifetime running his own business.
 He brings both his commercial experience and enthusiasm for projects as ‘Stories From The Stairs’, independent publishing, and podcasting.
 He is also immensely keen on developing the collaborative working across creative disciplines.
 His first novel ‘From Where We Threw Dogs’ will be published in 2020 and his second novel ‘The Devil & The Good Man, Lazarus’ is in his own words ‘coming along nicely.’

 Born in Sheffield, Joe is a writer for Stage and Screen.
-He is currently developing shorts with the BFI, Kato Pictures and FNA Films Digital and is Co-Producer for the London Horror Theatre Festival, horror collective Danse Macabre Productions and previously interdisciplinary arts group JessGibsonArts.
+He is currently developing work with the BBC, BFI, Kato Pictures and FNA Films Digital and is Co-Producer for the London Horror Theatre Festival, horror collective Danse Macabre Productions and previously interdisciplinary arts group JessGibsonArts.
 He was also previously Projects and Admin Assistant for North Wall Arts Centre and is a Gemini/vegan (as if we need another one) Find his natterings @fallsoveralot or find him explaining Scooby Doo lore on any street corner.